 "Tempering" will be crucial.
 That’s the process of heating then cooling chocolate to specific temperatures to produce glossy-looking treats that snap when you break them and look store-bought.
 Chocolate is finicky (one drop of water can ruin an entire batch) and it burns easily – so go slowly.
 It’s best to make small batches of a few chocolates at a time until you get the hang of it. *I used Enjoy Life Semi-Sweet Chocolate Mini Chips for the homemade chocolates and the ganache.
 There are other brands of allergen-free chocolate available as well. *Coconut is technically a fruit.
 While most allergists do not consider it a tree nut, if you are nut allergic, ask your doctor if coconut is safe for you.

-Making your own chocolate treats is a crafty and fun-filled way to spend the afternoon.
-Here are some of my favourite recipes for: chocolates, ganache frosting, chocolate clay figures and bouquets.
+Making your own allergy-friendly chocolate treats is a crafty and fun-filled way to spend the afternoon.
+Here are some of my favorite recipes for: chocolates, ganache frosting, chocolate clay figures and bouquets.

 Free of: gluten and all top allergens

 - Using a BPA-free microwave-safe plastic bowl, melt 2/3 of the chocolate in the microwave slowly until it reaches 110° F. (I set my micro to power level 2, and checked the temperature using a chocolate thermometer every 25 seconds.)

 - With a silicone spatula, stir in the remaining unheated chocolate until it melts.
 Stir until the thermometer temperature reaches 88° F, then pour into molds.

 - Overfill a little, and use a straight-edged knife to level.
 Gently bang the mold on a flat surface to release air bubbles.
 Refrigerate until the chocolate is set, then release from mold.